 Yes!
-“Dogs, just like their human counterparts, need supplemental vitamins at different stages throughout their lives,” confirms Dr. Katalin Grant, a board-certified veterinarian specializing in general and emergency medicine, surgery, and dentistry.
+“Dogs, just like their human counterparts, need supplemental vitamins at different stages throughout their lives,” confirms Dr. Katalin Grant, a veterinarian specializing in general and emergency medicine.

 Vitamins and minerals support puppies’ growth and development, keep mothers healthy, and help older dogs age with comfort and dignity.
 Your pet’s specific needs can vary and change over time depending on their age, breed, and health status.

 As a good pet parent, it’s important to make sure your pup is taking in a proper balance of essential nutrients.
 Just as you may feel weak or fatigued due to a vitamin B12 deficiency, dogs too can suffer when they’re low on an essential nutrient.
 For example, a vitamin A deficiency causes impaired vision and motor skills, skin lesions, and breathing problems, among other issues (1).
 Too little vitamin B1 (thiamin), and your dog could develop neurological problems or heart damage over time (1).

 On the other end of the spectrum, too much of a good thing could also be toxic to dogs, says Dr. Valerie J. Parker, a board-certified veterinary nutritionist and associate professor of clinical small animal internal medicine and nutrition in the Department of Veterinary Clinical Sciences at Ohio State University in Columbus, Ohio.

 “The biggest risk of toxicities comes from over-administration of fat-soluble vitamins,” she says.
 Case in point: Dogs only need a little vitamin D. Giving them too much could cause kidney failure (2)—a scenario you definitely want to avoid.

 For these reasons, it’s important to always consult with your veterinarian before adding any dog vitamins or supplements to your pet’s diet.